-A Routing Graph is present in a large number of venues, but it is not yet in every venue.
+A Routing Graph is present in every venue.
 The Routing Graph provides full details which can be used to route users inside the venues.
 Routing Graph is present only as part of the models-full resource.
 The venue routing API provides routing inside and outside venues.

 How to Detect venues in the viewport?